evanbiederstedt/array-mid/README.md

 mid(seven, 3, 'right');
 //=> [4, 5, 6, 7]

-// error: mid(seven, 2)
+// Error thrown here: mid(seven, 2)
-// Cannot return an even number of elements "n" from position="center" of an odd-lengthed array.
+// Cannot return an even number of elements n from position="center" of an odd-lengthed array.

 // array with an even number of elements let six = [1, 2, 3, 4, 5, 6];

-mid(six);
+// Note: for even-lengthed arrays, mid() returns two elements by default (even with n = 1) mid(six);
 //=> [3, 4]

 mid(six, 3, 'left');
 //=> [1, 2, 3]
 mid(six, 3, 'right');
 //=> [4, 5, 6]

-// error: mid(six, 3)
+// Error thrown here: mid(six, 3)
-// Cannot return an odd number of elements "n" from position="center" of an even-lengthed array
+// Cannot return an odd number of elements n > 1 from position="center" of an even-lengthed array

 ```